Yacht Club Terrace

 No analysis available

-The public remarks repeatedly and directly reference VA financing availability, including assumable VA loans/mortgages and a clear VA-approval style statement.
-This is strong, repeated evidence that the building/unit is VA loan eligible.
+The public remarks repeatedly and directly reference VA financing and assumable VA loans.
+This is strong evidence that the building is VA loan approved from the listings themselves.

 None of the remarks discuss the scope of the HOA's insurance coverage or indicate that the building is fully insured (walls-in).
 Due to this lack of evidence, the building is assumed not to be confirmed as fully insured, with medium confidence.